 Pope Paul VI issued this prophetic message in the Vatican II document, Pastoral Constitution on the Church in the Modern World (Gaudium et Spes), on December 7, 1965.
 At a time when the world was fraught with rapid change and traditional values were being questioned, and often jettisoned as being “old fashioned,” the Church offered its service to guide humanity to true meaning and happiness.
 Divorce was rapidly rising, children born out of wedlock were increasing and traditional family life and moral values were under attack.
-Forty-five years later the assault on families has escalated, leaving broken children and parents in its wake.
+More than 50 years later the assault on families has escalated, leaving broken children and parents in its wake.

 Marriage is under attack.
 Satan, knowing that he has been defeated by the blood of Christ, is seeking to destroy that which is nearest to God’s heart, the family.
 The Great Deceiver has convinced countless individuals that the Church’s teaching on marriage and sexuality is outdated and only seeks to deny sexual freedom.